 You can add a network pool backed by port groups to register vSphere port groups for vCloud Director to use.
 Unlike other types of network pools, a port group-backed network pool does not require a vSphere distributed switch and can support port groups associated with third-party distributed switches.

 The port groups must be isolated from all other port groups at layer 2.
 The port groups must be physically isolated or must be isolated by using VLAN tags.
 Failure to properly isolate the port groups can cause network disruption.

 Verify that one or more port groups are available in vSphere.
 The port groups must be available on each ESXi host in the cluster, and each port group must use only a single VLAN.
-Port groups with VLAN trunking are not supported.
+Port groups with or without VLAN trunking are supported.

 - Click the Manage & Monitor tab and click Network Pools in the left pane.